Skip to content

 • Brand ambassadors promote your products because they genuinely believe they are of value.
 This makes them more likely to commit to you and your brand, and less likely to form a partnership with one of your competitors.

-• As a result of all the above, a brand ambassador can help your audience engage with your brand at an authentic level, increasing your reach, building more trust, and boosting your revenue
+As a result of all the above, a brand ambassador can help your audience engage with your brand at an authentic level, increasing your reach, building more trust, and boosting your revenue.

 There are a number of different types of brand ambassadors out there.
 These profiles depend on a range of factors, including the level of influence an ambassador has in the market, the type of agreement they have signed, and the role that they play.

-Generally speaking, brand ambassadors can be split into 7 different profiles
+Generally speaking, brand ambassadors can be split into 7 different profiles.

 Let’s explore these profiles.

-Peer Advocates
+1. Peer Advocates

-Niche Authorities
+2. Niche Authorities

-Experiential or Event Ambassadors
+3. Experiential or Event Ambassadors

 Primarily represent brands at organized events.
 They focus on maintaining one-on-one conversations with potential customers and building relationships.
 They publicly embody the values reflected by a brand which helps potential customers connect and engage with the brand.

-Formal Ambassadors
+4. Formal Ambassadors

 A brand ambassador that has signed a formal agreement with your brand.
-You provide them with specific guidance about your brand and your goals and they agree to meet certain standards when they represent you.
+You provide them with specific content guidance about your brand and your goals and they agree to meet certain standards when they represent you.
 This might be creating a specific number of branded posts or organizing a series of official events where they serve as brand advocates.
 You might also get them to use specific influencer marketing tools.

-Informal Ambassadors
+5. Informal Ambassadors

-Enthusiasts
+6. Enthusiasts

 Advocates who explicitly embody your brand values and commit to your brand philosophy.
 Often promote your brand for little or no compensation because they are so enthusiastic about it.
 This might be through reviews or word-of-mouth.

-Employee Ambassadors
+7. Employee Ambassadors

 Past or present employees who publicly endorse your brand, usually through social media.
 They have insider knowledge of your brand, goals, and target audience.
 This helps them effectively reflect your brand identity.